FrendsPlatform/FrendsTemplates/Templates/Files/Local Files/CSV files to Snowflake table/long-description.md

-This template uploads local CSV files to Snowflake table stage.
-Then the file content is inserted to the Snowflake table.
+This template uploads local CSV files to a staging area within Snowflake.
+After staging, the file content is moved to the Snowflake table.
 Using this template, you can insert any kind of data from your CSV files to the Snowflake table.

 ![Template](assets/CSV_files_to_Snowflake_table.svg)